-NOTE: Civil Service approval of this position does not constitute agreement with or acceptance of the desirable qualifications for this position.
+NOTE: Civil Service approval does not constitute agreement with or acceptance of the desired qualifications of this position.

-27. I certify that the information presented in this position description provides a complete and accurate depiction of the duties and responsibilities assigned to this position.
+I certify that the information presented in this position description provides a complete and accurate depiction of the duties and responsibilities assigned to this position.